 The name “opossum” is derived from an Algonquian word meaning “white animal.”
 Also called possum, this cat-sized marsupial shows more variation in size than almost any other mammal.
 Adult males can measure 1 to 3 feet long from the tip of the nose to the base of the tail and weigh 1.5 to 14 pounds.
 Ranging from southern Canada down into Costa Rica, they reach their largest size in the north.
-Using 50 teeth, more than any other North American land mammal, used to opportunistically feed on plants and animals, foraging during darkness.
+Using 50 teeth, more than any other North American land mammal, they opportunistically feed on plants and animals, foraging during darkness.
 Their prehensile tail is used for grasping while climbing trees and gathering leaves and other bedding materials.
 Solitary and roaming, but sometimes huddling together as families in burrows, they’ll remain in an area as long as food and water is available.
 Like their marsupial kangaroo cousins, male opossums are called jacks, females are called jills, and the young are joeys; a group is a passel.

 After a 12-14 day gestation, the many young find their way to their mother’s pouch, where they’ll nurse for another 70-125 days.
 5 to 8, but as many as 13 may live to emerge from the pouch, most living for only another year or two.
 A separated or distressed baby makes a sneezing noise; the mother will respond with clicking sound and waits for the baby to find her.
 A baby may also open its mouth and quietly hiss until the threat is gone.
 The young will sometimes hold on to their mothers back while she travels.
 Possums are the only mammals, other than primates, with opposing “thumbs” on their feet, making them great climbers.

 Requiring no special diet or habitat, they’re able to live in many varied areas under various climatic conditions.
 They’ll eat carrion, rodents, insects, snails, slugs, birds, eggs, frogs, plants, fruits and grains, along with human table scraps, dog food and cat food.
 They crave calcium, eating the skeletons of rodents and road kill they consume.
-They’re the sanitation workers of the wild and gardeners should welcome their diet of pests, but they also show a preference for rotting produce rather than fresh.
+They’re the sanitation workers of the wild and gardeners should not only welcome their diet of pests, but they also show a preference for rotting produce rather than fresh.
 Scientists performing tests on the transmission of Lyme disease show that possums’ activities effectively “vacuum-up” ticks, and being fastidious groomers they scratch the ticks off and eat them.
 And due to their low body temperature, disease transmission is extremely low.
 The researchers determined that a single possum might kill an astonishing 4,000 ticks…in a week!

 When threatened, opossums run, growl, belch, urinate and defecate.
 An involuntary response, like fainting, also happens with adults: “playin’ possum”.
 They roll over, become stiff, and curl their lips to bare their teeth as saliva foams around the mouth and a foul-smelling fluid is secreted from glands.
 Their eyes may or may not close.
 The catatonic state can last for up to four hours, and has proven effective as a deterrent to predators looking for a hot meal.